finger563/cbsat/doc/src/results.rst

 * ID of the destination node
 * Priority of the flow
 * flow profile, i.e. bandwidth vs time

+and a route is specified as a list of node IDs starting with the source node ID and ending with the destination node ID.
+Any flows which have the respective source and destination IDs must travel along the path specified by the respective route.

 We can then run the following algorithm to iteratively analyze the flows and the system: